Alexei Rodionov (general): Biography

-From February 10, 1907, to September 14, 1911, Rodionov commanded the 3rd brigade of the 1st Guards Cavalry Division (Russian Empire), and on September 14, 1911, he was promoted to lieutenant general and appointed head of the 2nd Combined Cossack Division (Russian Empire).
+From February 10, 1907 to September 14, 1911, Rodionov commanded the 3rd brigade of the 1st Guards Cavalry Division (Russian Empire), and on September 14, 1911, he was promoted to lieutenant general and appointed head of the 2nd Combined Cossack Division (Russian Empire).
 On December 31, 1913, he was dismissed from the age qualification service with the award of the rank of general from the cavalry, with a uniform and pension.
 Rodionov stayed in retirement for a little more than two months and on March 6, 1914, he was again accepted by the former rank of lieutenant general (with seniority from November 19, 1911), with enrollment in the Guards Cavalry and the Donskoy Army and in the lists of the Life Guards of the Cossack Regiment and appointment as honorary guardian of St. Petersburg (after the outbreak of World War I - Petrograd) the presence of the Board of Trustees of the institutions of the Empress Maria.
 As an honorary guardian, he was a member of the council on the economic part of the Imperial Educational Society of Noble Maidens (Smolny Institute) and the Alexander Institute.

 After the February Revolution of 1917, the Provisional Government set about liquidating the Departments of Institutions of Empress Mary, and Rodionov, like other honorary guardians, was left to the state.
 Shortly before the October Revolution, Rodionov was dismissed from the petition service with the production of generals from the cavalry, with his uniform and pension (October 3, 1917), thus receiving the rank of full general for the second time.

 During the Civil War, the general from the cavalry Rodionov left for the south of Russia and joined the Don army.
 On September 4, 1919, at the age of 66, he died of an illness in Novocherkassk.

-Alexei Viktorovich Rodionov was married to Baroness Emilia Borisovna Heiningen-Güne.
+Rodionov was married to Baroness Emilia Borisovna von Hoyningen-Huene, a member of a Baltic German noble family.